 The programme succeeded in delivering well-targeted and highly relevant interventions.
 Strong community engagement is seen as a defining feature.
-Processes were partitional partition of the second seco local concerns addressed.
-The team maintained close relationst ships and frequent contact with communities (twice as regular as in the previous phase in nearby upazillas) and aligned actions with local NGOs and government agencies.
+Processes were participation of the particip local concerns addressed.
+The team maintained close relation ships and frequent contact with communities (twice as regular as in the previous phase in nearby upazillas) and aligned actions with local NGOs and government agencies.

-\ Resilience scores
+Resilience scores